 Use Beacon on your existing plan for no added cost

-If you’re a Help Scout customer on any of our current plans, you can use Beacon with Live Chat right now and pay no more.
+If you’re a Help Scout customer on any of our current plans, you can use Beacon with Chat right now and pay no more.
 Many Beacon alternatives are costly additions to the default packages, adding up to a significantly higher package price.

 Beacon does things that others can’t